News

 This is one of the main reasons why companies struggle to implement an effective waste management system.
 It is, therefore, important for you to build a “green team” combining employees from different departments who will provide different perspectives to your waste management strategies.

-Alternatively, you can speak to our team of experienced experts who can assist with site waste audits, waste classification and identify ways where you can recycle more of your industrial waste, saving you time reducing overall cost.
+Alternatively, you can speak to our team of experienced experts who can assist with site waste audits, and waste classification and identify ways where you can recycle more of your industrial waste, saving you time and reducing overall cost.

 2 – Liquid Effluent Waste